Roman-Supernova-PIT/PaxPhotometrica/README.md

 `ice_amount_obs` is treated as known input to the fitter.
 The fitter recovers the spectral shape coefficients of `tau_ice(lambda)`, not a separate ice amount per observation.

+Column meanings:

+- `obs_id`: unique row identifier for one measured star in one exposure.
+- `star_id`: stable identifier for the same simulated star across exposures.
+- `exposure_id`: exposure index.
+In the default simulation, one exposure uses one filter and contains many stellar observations.
+- `epoch_id`: time/epoch index used for ice evolution.
+In v1 this is identical
+  to `exposure_id`, but it is kept separate so future simulations can group multiple exposures into one epoch.
+- `filter_id`: compact numeric filter identifier, `0..5` by default.
+- `filter_name`: Roman filter name corresponding to `filter_id`, e.g. `F062`.
+- `detector_id`: one-based detector identifier.
+The default passband simulation uses detector `1`.
+- `x`, `y`: detector pixel coordinates for this observation.
+- `ice_amount_obs`: known relative ice amount for this observation, including exposure/epoch variation and a small position dependence.
+- `mag_obs`: noisy simulated observed magnitude.
+- `mag_unc`: 1-sigma magnitude uncertainty used for row weighting.
+- `mag_true_no_noise`: noiseless simulated magnitude including SED, passband, and ice effects.
+- `true_sed_mag_nominal`: noiseless magnitude through the nominal passband only.
+- `true_passband_delta_mag`: magnitude difference from detector passband shift and width perturbations, before ice is applied.
+- `true_ice_delta_mag`: magnitude difference caused by ice throughput loss.

 ### Fitting Method